igabesz/realtime-game-ts/README.md

 ## Start

 * Run start.bat
-* You can choose R for restart or Q for quit
+* You can choose:
+	E to exit the program without stopping the server
+	R to restart the node.js server
+	Q to quit and stop the server